Towards Quantum Advantage in Financial Market Risk using Quantum Gradient Algorithms: Simulation-Free Quantum Gradient Method

 \section{Simulation-Free Quantum Gradient Method}

 In this section, we construct a second-order accurate quantum gradient algorithm, corresponding to $m=1$ in Eq.~\eqref{eqn:2m_point_difference}.
-This is higher order than Jordan's algorithm, which has unfavorable scaling, but lower order than required from the analysis in Gilyen et al. to guarantee the $\mathcal{O}(\sqrt{k}/\epsilon)$ scaling.
+This is higher order than Jordan's algorithm, which has unfavorable scaling, but lower order than required from the analysis in Gily\'en et al. to guarantee the $\mathcal{O}(\sqrt{k}/\epsilon)$ scaling.
 A benefit is that, in the case of derivative pricing, we are able to give an explicit construction of the phase oracle without needing to appeal to block encoding or Hamiltonian simulation.
 We call this the \emph{Simulation-Free Quantum Gradient} (SFQG) method.

-To describe this construction, we first show how to turn the derivative pricing setting of Sec.~\ref{sec:ae} into a first-order phase oracle $O^1_{Sf}$ and then how to build a second-order extension to construct $O^2_{Sf}$.
+To describe this construction, we first show how to turn the derivative pricing setting of Sec.~\ref{sec:ae} into a first-order phase oracle $O_{Sf}$ and then how to build a second-order extension to construct $O^1_{Sf}$ as defined in Eq.~\eqref{eqn:m_phase_oracle}.
 We then simulate this algorithm to estimate the greeks of the basket option from Sec.~\ref{sec:basket_option}, allowing us to compare its performance to the corresponding second-order accurate GAW method.